nus-cs2103-AY2021S2/tp/src/main/resources/UserGuideCopy.md

 </div>

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-If sort is entered after executing find, a sorted found list will be displayed as explained in the 3rd example above.</br>
+If sort is entered after executing find, a sorted found list will be displayed as explained in the 3rd example above.
 The sort order will also be saved and the full address book will be sorted.
 </div>